Skip to main content

 Each rifle is different in this respect, and time spent assessing the correct placement is well spent.

-The adapter is designed to be fitted into the stock in a specific orientation.
-(See image below.)
+The adapter is designed to fit into the stock in a specific orientation.
+(See the image below.)

-Once the bipod is fitted into the socket of the adapter the machined cutouts with the socket can either allow the bipod to have a limited left & right rotation (this provides the user with muzzle traverse if desired.)
-Alternatively, if the bipod is fitted in the reverse position it will be locked in place, having no traverse, (good for range work, or longer range shooting.)
+Once the bipod is fitted into the adapter's socket, the machined cutouts in the socket can allow it to rotate only left and right (this provides the user with a muzzle traverse if desired).
+Alternatively, if the bipod is fitted in the reverse position, it will be locked in place, having no traverse (good for range work or longer-range shooting).

 The two images below show the two machined cutouts of the Classic Gunsmith Adapter.
-(All of the 'Classic' range of adapters share this common 12mm socket design.)
-The pin on the side of the Javelin bipod cant block (all designs) is located in either of these cutouts depending upon the orientation that the bipod is fitted.
+(The 'Classic' range of adapters share this standard 12mm socket design.)
+The pin on the side of the Javelin bipod cant block (all designs) is located in either of these cutouts, depending upon the orientation in which the bipod is fitted.

-In the photo below how the adapter is positioned slightly further back along the stock to account for the up-turn of the 'Schnabel' fore-end.
+In the photo below, the adapter is positioned slightly further back along the stock to account for the upturn of the 'Schnabel' fore-end.

-Consider if there is any internal or external chassis used in the stock?
-In the photos below the Sako, S20 stock uses an external chassis that is covered by a polymer outer shell.
+Is there is any internal or external chassis used in the stock?
+In the photos below the SAKO, S20 stock uses an external chassis that is covered by a polymer outer shell.

-Because of its design, the rear-mounted adapter needed careful positioning to fit into the limited space between the fixing points that are part of the chassis.
+Because of its design, the rear-mounted adapter needed careful positioning to fit into the limited space between the machined lugs that are part of the chassis.

 Preparation: